AWARD GUIDE 2014-15 (pdf)

 How will I be notified of my financial aid award?

 There is no paper award letter.
 Look for an e-mail notifying you to view your award online, using the Chico State Portal login to access your individualized Student Center.
-The e-mail will be sent to your Wildcat Mail account or to your preferred e-mail address on file.
+The e-mail will be sent to your Wildcat Mail account.
 You have the option to forward your Wildcat Mail account to another e-mail address, but we recommend you use the Wildcat Mail account for all Chico State communication.

 - View and accept, reduce, or decline your financial aid award.

 - View your University and financial aid Holds.

 - Check your "To Do List" to see what financial aid documents are needed from you and what requirements you must meet.